Media psychology

-Media psychology is the branch and specialty field in psychology that focuses on the interaction of human behavior with media and technology.
+Media psychology is a branch of psychology that focuses on the interactions between human behavior, media, and technology.
 Media psychology is not limited to mass media or media content; it includes all forms of mediated communication and media technology-related behaviors, such as the use, design, impact, and sharing behaviors.
-This branch is a relatively new field of study because of advancement in technology.
-It uses various methods of critical analysis and investigation to develop a working model of a user's perception of media experience.
-These methods are used for society as a whole and on an individual basis.
-Media psychologists are able to perform activities that include consulting, design, and production in various media like television, video games, films, and news broadcasting.
-Media psychologists are not considered to be those who are featured in media (such as counselors-psychotherapists, clinicians, etc.), rather than those who research, work or contribute to the field.
+This branch is a relatively new field of study because of technological advancements.
+It uses various critical analysis and investigation methods to develop a working model of a user's perception of media experience.
+These methods are employed for society as a whole and individually.
+Media psychologists can perform activities that include consulting, design, and production in various media like television, video games, films, and news broadcasting.

+The field of media psychology explores how recent, newer social media apps like Instagram, TikTok, and Snapchat have become more popular and how they are creating new media and mental health challenges that are not widely researched.
+Newer apps like Instagram and Snapchat have changed how people consume media, communicate, and deal with their self-image.
+These social media platforms have introduced complex mental dynamics that may contribute to mental health challenges like negative body image, depression, and anxiety, which could affect users and add to unhealthy media psychology effects.
+In response, researchers have started to focus their studies on these platforms' psychological effects, specifically the effects on younger users, looking into issues like social comparison and body image.

 History

+Media psychology overlaps with various fields such as media studies, communication science, anthropology, education, and sociology.
+Research on media psychology has evolved, and most of the research that is considered 'media psychology' has come from other fields, both academic and applied.

+1920-1940s

-There are overlaps with numerous fields, such as media studies, communication science, anthropology, education, and sociology, not to mention those within the discipline of psychology itself.
-Much of the research that would be considered as ‘media psychology’ has come from other fields, both academic and applied.
-In the 1920s, marketing, advertising and public relations professionals began conducting research on consumer behavior and motivation for commercial applications.
-The use of mass media during World War II, created a surge of academic interest in mass media messaging and resulted in the creation of a new field, communication science (Lazarsfeld & Merton, 2000).
-The field of media psychology gained prominence in the 1950s when television was becoming popular in American households.
+In the 1920s, marketing, advertising, and public relations professionals began researching consumer behavior and motivation for commercial applications.
+The use of mass media during World War II created a surge of academic interest in mass media messaging, creating a new field, communication science (Lazarsfeld & Merton, 2000).

+1950-1980s

+Media psychology gained prominence in the 1950s when television became popular in American households.
 Psychologists responded to widespread social concerns about the children and their television viewing.
 For example, researchers began to study the impact of television viewing on children's reading skills.
 Later, they began to study the impact of violent television viewing on children's behavior, for example, if they were likely to exhibit anti-social behavior or to copy the violent behaviors that they were seeing.
 These events led up to the creation of a new division of the American Psychological Association in 1987.
 Division 46, the Media Psychology Division (now the APA Society for Media Psychology and Technology), is one of the fastest growing in the American Psychological Association.
-Today's media psychologists study both legacy and new media forms that have risen in recent years such as cellular phone technology, the internet, and new genres of television.
-Media psychologists are also involved in how people are impacted and can benefit from the design of technologies such as augmented reality (AR) and virtual reality (VR) and mobile technologies, such as using VR to help trauma victims.